FesseMisk/FesseMisk.github.io/_posts/2022-10-07-op_homlgang.md

 ## Match - Belongs to whom

-This was a followup-challenge to **Match - Shredder.** We have not saved the exact challenge text, but the challenge was to figure out whose password 140TonFatberg is.
+This was a followup-challenge to **Match - Shredder.** We have not saved the exact challenge text, but the challenge was to figure out the password of **140TonFatberg**.
 We were given a shadow-file extracted from Kallestads computer.

 The flag is the user